 • We have all met, or heard from, people with spectacular conversion stories, and perhaps ours is a bit more prosaic.
-In what ways do you see the grace of God manifested in yours, perhaps in the very fact that you did not have to experience all those things?
+In what ways do you see the grace of God manifested in yours?
+Perhaps it is in the very fact that you did not have to experience all those things.